Gunman opens fire on NYC subway; at least 10 shot

-A gunman has filled a rush-hour subway train in New York City with smoke and shot multiple people, leaving wounded commuters bleeding on a Brooklyn platform as others ran screaming, authorities said.
-Police were still searching for the shooter.
+A gunman in a construction vest donned a gas mask, set off a smoke canister on a rush-hour subway train and shot at least 10 people Tuesday morning (overnight NZ time), authorities said.
+The shooter was at large and described as dangerous after leaving wounded commuters bleeding on a Brooklyn platform while others ran screaming.

-Officials said the gunfire wounded at least 10 people, and at least 16 in all were injured in some way in the attack that began on a subway train that pulled into the 36th Street station in the borough's Sunset Park neighbourhood on Tuesday morning (overnight NZT).
+Five people were in critical but condition but expected to survive.
+At least 16 in all were injured in some way in the attack that began on a subway train that pulled into the 36th Street station in the borough's Sunset Park neighbourhood.

-Five people were in critical condition, New York Fire Department Acting Commissioner Laura Kavanagh said, but Police Commissioner Keechant Sewell said there were no life-threatening injuries.

-Sewell added that the attack was not being investigated as terrorism, but that she was "not ruling out anything".
-The shooter has not been identified.
+Police Commissioner Keechant Sewell said the attack was not being investigated as terrorism, but that she was "not ruling out anything."
+The shooter has not been identified and the motive remains unknown.

-A train rider's video shows smoke and people pouring out of a subway car.
-Wails erupt as passengers run for an exit as a few others limp off the train.
-One falls to the platform, and a person hollers, "Someone call 911!"
-In other video and photos from the scene, people tend to bloodied passengers lying on the platform, some amid what appear to be small puddles of blood, and another person is on the floor of a subway car.

 "My subway door opened into calamity.
 It was smoke and blood and people screaming," eyewitness Sam Carcamo told radio station 1010 WINS, saying he saw a gigantic billow of smoke pouring out of the N train once the door opened.